-But what does Amazon Prime Day 2019 hold in store?
-Are the deals what they seem?
+But what does Amazon Prime Day 2019 have in store for creatives?
+Are the deals as amazing as they seem?
 And is the big day really going to benefit artists and designers?
 Let's find out.
+Here's everything you need to know about Prime Day.

 When is Amazon Prime Day 2019?